 - Spearmint Rhino, London - late hours extension for lap-dancing venue

-- Okku - late night licence application for leading new restaurant venture in St James', London
+- Okku - late night licence obtained for famed Dubai restaurant’s proposed venture in St James', London

 - River Lounge, St Katharine's Dock - successful appeal against revocation (involving Rt Hon David Mellor QC, naked dancing girls and covert audio recordings of un-neighbourly disputes.
 Widely reported in the National Press on 10 June 2010)